Sunday, March 4, 2012

 Why did I leave the Garden Writers Association (GWA)?

-Soil needs to be alive and applying synthetic fertilizer is a great way to ensure that it will not be.
+Soil needs to be alive and applying synthetic fertilizer is a great way to ensure that it will die.

-Scott's has now also developed a grass which is genetically engineered to resist Monsanto's Round Up herbicide, so that lawns can be heavily sprayed with Roundup.
-Weeds die, Frankengrass lives.
+Scotts has developed a grass which is genetically engineered to resist Monsanto's Roundup herbicide, so that lawns can be heavily sprayed with Roundup.
+And guess who is the sole distributor of Roundup?
+Scotts.

 What century is this?